Keir Starmer elected new UK Labour leader: party

 "And I will tear out this poison by its roots and judge success by the return of Jewish members and those who felt that they could no longer support us."

-Starmer, who won 56.2 percent of the vote of more than 500,000 Labour members, acknowledged the party had "a mountain to climb", after four straight general election defeats.
+Starmer, who won a resounding 56.2 percent of the vote of Labour members, acknowledged the party had "a mountain to climb", after four straight general election defeats -- two under Corbyn.

 But he vowed: "We will climb it."